-• TOTS - Use online Learning Journeys where all assessments and observations/achievements of pupils are shared with parents.
-Information from home is also shared via the app to provide an all-round view of the child.

-• Pre-School- Keep a class floor book which shows the parents what the children have been learning during each topic.
+- TOTS Use online Learning Journeys where all assessments and observations/achievements of pupils are shared with parents.
+Information from home is also shared via the app to provide an all-round view of the child. - Pre-School- Keep a class floor book which shows the parents what the children have been learning during each topic.
 This is kept in the classroom for the children to access during the day.
-Each child also has a learning journey folder- these contain 'jotting boards' observations, adult led pieces of work alongside any pieces of work the children are proud of.
-Children can also add to these if they wish and any home learning or feedback from home is also included to show the full picture of each child.
-Data and assessments are recorded and stored on Educater (the school's Online Assessment Tool).

-• Reception- Keep a class floor book which shows the parents what the children have been learning during each topic.
+Each child also has a learning journey folder- these contain 'jotting boards' observations, adult led and key worker observations and pieces of work alongside any pieces of work the children are proud of.
+Children can also add to these if they wish and any home learning or feedback from home, including proud clouds, is also included to show the full picture of each child.
+Data and assessments are recorded and stored on Educater (the school's Online Assessment Tool). - Reception- Keep a class floor book which shows the parents what the children have been learning during each topic.
 This is kept in the classroom for the children to access during the day.
 Learning Journey books containing adult-led/focused work, pupil achievements and child-initiated work.
 Data is recorded and stored on Educater.
 Home Learning Journeys are also introduced within Reception.
-These provide children with somewhere to complete challenges and activities set by the teachers but also to carry out independent learning should they wish.

-• Proud clouds (parent contributions) and Remarkable Rainbows are used across all departments to celebrate children's achievements.
+These provide children with somewhere to complete home learning challenges and activities set by the teachers but also to carry out independent learning should they wish. - Proud clouds (parent contributions) are used across all departments to celebrate children's achievements.

-Assessment of Learning
+5.1 Assessment of Learning